BiCurNet: Pre-Movement EEG based Neural Decoder for Biceps Curl Trajectory Estimation: Introduction

-Based on the aforementioned description of literary works, it can be asserted that many of these works focus on classification of upper limb movements, rather than prediction/estimation of the related kinematic parameters.
-Timely extraction of kinematic parameters from EEG data during upper limb movement is imperative towards different real-time exosuit control-based BCI applications.
-Further, few existing machine-learning based regression algorithms are able to estimate the KPs earlier w.r.t. actual movement, however, average correlation is achieved.
-Although the existing deep learning-based networks outperform these ML-based paradigms, only few of them have explored early estimation of KPs.
-Further, these networks use slightly complex architectures after pre-processing which may not be feasible on hand-held processors for real-time BCI systems.
-Most importantly, the performance of the existing paradigms for KP estimation is highly subject-specific, which further adds to the complexity since the networks need to be trained for each subject.
+Based on the aforementioned description of literary works, it can be asserted that many of these works focus on the classification of upper limb movements rather than the prediction/estimation of the related kinematic parameters.
+Timely extraction of kinematic parameters from EEG data during upper limb movement is imperative for different real-time exosuit control-based BCI applications.
+Further, few existing machine-learning based regression algorithms can estimate the KPs earlier w.r.t. actual movement.
+However, an average correlation is achieved.
+Although the existing deep learning-based networks outperform these ML-based paradigms, only a few have explored early estimation of KPs.
+Further, these networks use slightly complex architectures after pre-processing, which may not be feasible on microprocessors/microcontrollers for real-time BCI systems.
+Most importantly, the performance of the existing paradigms for KP estimation is highly subject-specific, adding to the complexity since the networks must be trained for each subject.